Monday, July 2, 2018

-Judge Snyder reasoned that the Supreme Court's understanding of a "fundamental right," requires finding that neither liberty nor justice would exist absent state-provided literacy access, which would be "difficult to square with the fact that '[t]here was no federal or state-run school system anywhere in the United States as late as 1830.'"
-Thus, for Judge Snyder, the "ordered liberty" prong is tantamount to historical roots:
+Judge Murphy reasoned that the Supreme Court's understanding of a "fundamental right," requires finding that neither liberty nor justice would exist absent state-provided literacy access, which would be "difficult to square with the fact that '[t]here was no federal or state-run school system anywhere in the United States as late as 1830.'"
+Thus, for the judge, the "ordered liberty" prong is tantamount to historical roots:

 School districts at the time of the Constitution's ratification were formed 'when a group of farms came together and decided to construct a public building for schooling, where their children could gather and be taught reading, writing, and moral codes of instruction.' [citation omitted] The history evinces a deep American commitment to education, but runs counter to the notion that ordered society demands that a state provide one.

 The conditions and outcomes of Plaintiffs' schools, as alleged, are nothing short of devastating.
 When a child who could be taught to read goes untaught, the child suffers a lasting injury—and so does society.
 But the Court is faced with a discrete question: does the Due Process Clause demand that a State affirmatively provide each child with a defined, minimum level of education by which the child can attain literacy?
 Based on the foregoing analysis, the answer to the question is no.